The self-paced course designed to help you setup & use Quickbooks Online to manage the money in your boutique.

 How Income Taxes Work for Boutique Owners

-Today we’re diving deep into a topic that makes a lot of boutique owners sweat – taxes.
+Today we’re diving deep into a topic that makes a lot of boutique owners (or really, all business owners) sweat – taxes.
 More specifically, we’re going to be looking at the income tax.
 This is the tax that you’re already used to filing every year sometime between January – April, so you’re probably at least somewhat familiar with this process.
 However, things do tend to get a little more complicated once you become a business owner.

 Believe me, I know how these topic can make your eyes glaze over.
 In fact, my income tax class in college was by FAR my least favorite Accounting class, and I told myself I was never going to get into tax work (Oops!).
 But, I’ll try and break this down as simple as possible for you to understand.